abingham/accu-2017-elm-app/README.md

 nf start
 ```

-After that the webapp should be available on http://localhost:3000.
+After that the app should be available on http://localhost:3000.

 When the development server is running, it will monitor changes to the source
 code and recompile/redeploy as necessary.
 This is probably what you want to do